-Also it may be lucrative to visit a dealership at the end of the month as sales staff on the shop floor will be keen to hit their monthly sales targets so may be more willing to offer a good deal.
+It may be lucrative to visit a dealership at the end of the month or on a Friday as sales staff on the shop floor will be keen to hit their sales targets so may be more willing to offer a good deal.

 Look into online part-exchange with a broker

 Buying a car through an online broker might save you money off the list price as they get discounts from manufacturers.